jqueryscript/awesome-chatgpt-plugins/README.md

  **GameSight**               | Discover games, game-related content, get recommendations, and compare games based on player reviews.
  **GaryVee By Spext**        | Chat with the GaryVee Keynote Speeches Library on Spext.
  **Gate2AI**                 | Discover the perfect AI tools for your needs.
+ **Gerrit for Chromium**     | Search Gerrit Code Review for Google Chrome.
+Helps analyzing code changes, bugs, features, and more.
  **Get Social Proof**        | Create engaging testimonials, customer stories and case studies using AI-powered interviews.
  **GetByBus**                | GetByBus is online travel platform selling bus and ferry tickets for more than 5000 operators.
  **GetYourGuide**            | Find tours, excursions and other travel activities.